$\text{F-manifolds}$, F$_\text{man}$-algebras and $\text{Poisson-algebra}$ Distributions: F--structures

-\end{enumerate} This identity asserts that the Leibnizator $L$ acts as a derivation in its first argument with respect to the associative product $\circ$. \end{definition}
+This identity asserts that the Leibnizator $L$ acts as a derivation in its first argument with respect to the associative product $\circ$.
+This equation can also be called the Hertling--Manin condition. \end{definition}

 It follows directly from the definitions that a Poisson algebra is an F$_\text{man}$--algebra whose Leibnizator $L$ is identically zero.
-Consequently, F$_\text{man}$--algebra may also be referred to as almost Poisson algebras.
+In this sense, F$_\text{man}$--algebras may be regarded as almost Poisson algebras, representing a structural relaxation of the standard Poisson compatibility condition.